-The Impella heart pump is a small heart pump that a doctor can insert without surgery.
-It can help some people with coronary artery disease, those recovering from cardiogenic shock, and individuals waiting for a heart transplant.
+The Impella heart pump is a small pump that a healthcare professional can insert without surgery.
+It can help maintain blood flow in people who have CAD, are recovering from cardiogenic shock, or are awaiting a heart transplant.

 Doctors call the Impella a percutaneous ventricular assist device.
 It keeps the heart working in two situations: during percutaneous coronary interventions (PCI) and following cardiogenic shock.
 Cardiogenic shock is a life threatening event when the heart cannot pump enough blood to the body.